 - A plot plan prepared in accordance with the Residential Plot Plan Standards (PDF) illustrating the addition dimensions and location relative to property lines and the home

-- If the property owner desires to act as general contractor and the proposed project cost has a value of $30,000 or more, then the owner must sign and submit a notarized Owner Exemption Affidavit (PDF).
+- If the property owner desires to act as general contractor and the proposed project cost has a value of $30,000 or more, then the owner must sign and submit a notarized Work By Owner Affidavit (PDF).

 - The plot plan must meet the applicable requirements of the Development Ordinance.

 - The structural plans must comply with the current version of the North Carolina Residential Code.

 - If the project has a value of $30,000 or more, a Workers’ Compensation Coverage (PDF) form must be completed or a copy of the Insurance Certificate provided.

 - Is on highly erodible soils (i.e. Swansgate or Cambridge Oaks subdivisions);